 …of things not seen

-When we follow Jesus whole-heartedly and share the gospel, our actions become the evidence of what we cannot see, which is our eternal inheritance in Christ Jesus.
+When we follow Jesus wholeheartedly and share the gospel, our actions become the evidence of what we cannot see, which is our eternal inheritance in Christ Jesus.
 The way we conduct ourselves as Christians is a testament to what we believe in.
-We have not yet seen our inheritance, but we have a strong, steadfast conviction of their truth and we act in accordance with that truth.
-It is our conviction that acts as a shield to protects us from the fiery darts of the enemy (Ephesians 6: 16).
+We have not yet seen our inheritance, but we have a strong, steadfast conviction of its truth and we act in accordance with that truth.
+It is our conviction that acts as a shield to protect us from the fiery darts of the enemy (Ephesians 6: 16).
 If the devil has no control over what you believe, he has no control over you.
-This was the problem in the garden of Eden, where the devil questioned Eve on God’s commandment and he managed to change her conviction on what was true, and it caused problems for the entire world (Genesis 3:6).
+This was the problem in the garden of Eden when the devil questioned Eve on God’s commandment and he changed her conviction on what was true and thus, caused the separation between God and man.
+(Genesis 3:6).

-Your faith in Jesus is what the devil is after because taking your faith means taking your inheritance.
-Without faith, we cannot see God and possess our inheritance, remember without faith it is impossible to please God.
+Your faith in Jesus is what the devil is after because taking your faith means taking your inheritance and separating you from God.
+Remember without faith it is impossible to please God (Hebrew 11:16).
 You have to believe that God’s word is true to the end and protect your faith to the end.
 If your faith has been failing or it used to be stronger, it’s okay, you can build it back up again, through the word of God.
 Romans 10:17 says Faith comes by hearing and hearing the word of God.
-If you haven’t been to church in a while, go this Sunday and surround yourself with people who believe, or tune into the live stream and find out how you can become part of the church community.
-Proverbs 27:17 teaches us that Iron sharpens Iron.
-I hope this post has helped you understand our faith as Christians and strengthens your faith.
+If you haven’t been to church in a while, go this Sunday and surround yourself with people who believe, or listen to a live stream.
+Finding a church community is instrumental to your walk with Christ.
+Proverbs 27:17 teaches us that Iron sharpens Iron, and you can find iron in church.
+I hope this post helps you understand our faith as Christians and strengthens your faith.

 Stray Blessed x